domgregori/winebuilder-affinity2/README.md

 Located in `C:/Windows/System32/WinMetadata`

-Files inside of `WinMetadata` need to be copied to `add-Winmd-files-here`
+Files inside of `WinMetadata` need to be copied to `add-Winmd-files-here` folder
 <br/><br/>

 ## Run Scipt